VIB-PSB/MINI-AC/docs/configuration_pipeline.md

     autoMounts = true
 }
 ```
 Sometimes the temporary file used by Singularity is not in the same root path as in the pipeline, which can cause Singularity to struggle to find it.
-In this case, add the ```runOptions``` line below with the absolute path to the tmp folder:
+In this case, add the ```runOptions``` line below with the absolute path to the tmp folder.
+To know the absolute path to the tmp folder in linux execute in the command line ```echo $TMPDIR```.
+Then add it as shown below.

 ```nextflow
 process.container = "vibpsb/mini-ac:latest"